List of JoJo's Bizarre Adventure characters: Part 7: Steel Ball Run

 Diego Brando, nicknamed Dio, is a British racer in the Steel Ball Run, riding the horse Silver Bullet (シルバーバレット, Shirubā Baretto).
 He is initially just a rival to Gyro and Johnny, but allies himself with Valentine and grows to hate them.
 After being subject to the Stand of Dr. Ferdinand, Diego acquires one of the Saint Corpse's eyes and obtains the Stand Scary Monsters (Sukearī Monsutā), (Note: "Frightening Monsters" in official English releases.) allowing him to transform into a dinosaur at will, as well as transform other living beings into dinosaurs or fossilize them.
 After he turns on the president, attempting to assassinate him, and dies, Valentine uses D4C to bring another Diego Brando into this iteration of reality.
 This alternate Diego possesses the Stand The World (Za Wārudo), which functions the same as its original universe counterpart.

+In Japanese, he is voiced by Kaito Ishikawa in the anime, and Takehito Koyasu in Eyes of Heaven and All-Star Battle.
+In English, he is voiced by Damien Haas.